Nigeria 2024. Vehicle Market Falls For The 4th Month In September (-31.8%)

 Until 2014 the market grew steady, eventually hitting the 57,000 units record for new vehicles.
 At the end of that year, the Nigerian Automotive Industry Development Plan was created matching the Brazilian’s one in which the government rather than “invite” to produce locally, “forced” car-makers to appoint local facilities wishing to be part of the “party”.

-In the first two following years, the government released almost 30 licenses, while the domestic market collapsed falling down to 11,743 units in 2017, due to the deep economic crisis generated by the fall in oil price and the poor domestic demand.
+In the first two following years, the government released almost 30 licenses, while the domestic market collapsed, falling to 11,743 units in 2017 due to the deep economic crisis generated by the fall in oil price and the poor domestic demand.

 In 2018 the market started to recover, considering the level was near 20% of the 2014 level.
 Sales grew up at 19,545 and the first group of car manufacturers started to open small local plants to supply the domestic market.
 In 2019 the light vehicles market was back in difficulties, following the fast recovery shown in the previous year and sales declined 40.3% at 11,663 units, the second-worst level in the last decade.